trtky/Projects/k_cluster/README.md

 - Then the algorithm chooses k random samples from the dataset, those will be centers of the cluster. and applies the algorithm with the following steps:

    1.)
-Calculate the distance from the other datapoint to the centers 2.)
+Calculate the distance from the other datapoint to the centers \\
+   2.)
+Each data point is assigned to the nearest centroid \\
+   3.)
 Calculate the mean point of the datapoints that belong to the same cluster.
-The mean points are the center of the cluster respectively
+The mean points are the center of the cluster respectively \\

-- Step 1 and 2 are repeated until the mean points dont change anymore
+- Step 1 to 3 are repeated until the mean points dont change anymore

 - For every k, a so called intertia is getting calculated, after the algorithm has finished.
 Inertia is an error metric